Aakash-Malhan/Uber-Rides-Data-Analysis/README.md

-# Uber-Rides-Data-Analysis
-Exploratory analysis of Uber trips: cleaning, feature engineering, and visuals (category, purpose, time-of-day, weekdays, months, distance).
-Includes recruiter-friendly insights.
+# Uber Ride Data Analysis

+Exploratory data analysis (EDA) of an Uber trips dataset to understand **when**, **why**, and **how far** people travel.
+The notebook cleans the data, engineers calendar features, and visualizes trip patterns across categories, purposes, time-of-day, weekdays, and months.

+> **Highlights**
+> Most of the cabs booked for the distance of 4-5 miles.
+Majorly people chooses cabs for the distance of 0-20 miles.
+For distance more than 20 miles cab counts is nearly negligible.